Programs for ages 18+

 Click here to view virtual

+Part-Time classes offer students the opportunity to work alongside industry professionals and refine their skills in a professionally rigorous and supportive environment.
 Nothing is more important to us than the health & safety of our community.
-Though we must stay home in the wake of COVID-19, it doesn’t mean we can’t stay connected, keep building our craft, and continue creating!
-With our incredible team of endlessly innovative and resourceful faculty members ready to make the most of this unprecedented situation, we’ve created new part-time Virtual Programs for beginners and professional actors!
-All classes will be held on Zoom.
+While we must stay home in the wake of COVID-19, it doesn’t mean we can’t stay connected and keep honing our craft!
+Thanks to a team of endlessly innovative and resourceful individuals, we’ve transitioned all of our part-time programs to the virtual platform Zoom, as well as created new part-time virtual classes for beginners and professional actors!

 How Chekhov Can Change Your Life

 An Introduction to Working on the Plays of Anton Chekhov with Anya Saffir

 JUN 2 – 11 | Tues & thur | 3PM – 5PM EST | SOLD OUT!

 JUN 15 – 24 | MON & WED | 6PM – 8PM EST | SOLD OUT!